cifanip/quantitative-finance/cases/01_risk_neutral_probability_measure/index.md

 # Risk-Neutral Probability Measure

-*This page presents a condensed and focused extract of the Stochastic Calculus, Financial Derivatives and PDE's, from prof. S. Calogero.
+*This page presents a condensed and focused extract of the lecture notes Stochastic Calculus, Financial Derivatives and PDE's, from prof. S. Calogero.
 It connects the fundamental concepts of option pricing and expands upon them with additional computational analysis.
 Any errors are my own.*

 ## 1. Theory
 To set up our analysis, we begin by assuming the probability space $(\Omega, \mathcal{F}, \mathbb{P})$ and the Brownian motion $\\{ W(t) \\}\_{t \ge 0}$ are given.
 The filtration $\\{ \mathcal{F}(t) \\}\_{t \ge 0 }$ is a non-anticipating filtration for the Brownian motion $\\{ W(t) \\}\_{t \ge 0}$.